-By Robert T. Smith, Blake D. Lewis and Katherine C. Campbell
+By Robert T. Smith and Katherine C. Campbell

 The Small Business Administration (SBA) recently released a supplement to the Interim Final Rule issued on April 3, 2020, along with an update to its Frequently Asked Questions.
 The supplemental rule provides guidance for self-employed individuals as well as addressing certain eligibility requirements.
 This alert contains a review of several pertinent points in the rule and updated FAQs.

 Eligibility of Self-Employed Persons

 A self-employed person is eligible for a PPP loan if he or she (i) was operating on February 15, 2020, (ii) is a individual with self-employment income, (iii) has a principal place of business in the US, and (iv) filed or will file a Form 1040 Schedule C for 2019.

 Surprisingly, the rule provides that an individual (or, presumably also, a single member LLC) may not file a PPP application in its capacity as a partner in a partnership where the partnership is also filing an application.
 The rule states that the partnership should include the partner’s self-employment income (or basically its pass-through income from the partnership) as “payroll costs” of the partnership.

 SBA indicates that it will issue additional guidance for self-employed persons that were not in operation in 2019.

 The maximum loan amount for a self-employed person without employees begins with Schedule C net profit – capped at $100,000 – with that amount being divided by 12 to determine average monthly net profit.

 The maximum loan amount for a self-employed person with employees will also include 2019 “wages and tips paid to employees."